Why these scissors are a work of genius

 Game-changing design

-Everyday users may give little thought to the design of scissors, but Korvenmaa heralds it as ground-breaking.

-"Its success comes from the ergonomic performance -- the shape and grip of the handle.
+Everyday users may give little thought to the design of scissors, but Korvenmaa heralds it as ground-breaking: "Its success comes from the ergonomic performance -- the shape and grip of the handle.
 You take the scissors into your hand and feel the fit," he said.

 However, the real game-changer wasn't the shape but the materials.
 Most of the scissors available in 1967 -- when Bäckström made his design breakthrough -- were the heavy iron variety used by tailors.